 Addressing the matter involved performing procedures and evaluating audit evidence connected with forming our overall opinion on the consolidated financial statements.
 These procedures involved testing the effectiveness of internal controls relating to the revenue recognition process, including controls related to the identification and evaluation of terms and conditions in contracts and the determination of the appropriate amount and timing of revenue recognition based on the contractual terms.
-These procedures also included, among others: (i) assessed the terms in the customer contract and evaluated the appropriateness of management's application of their accounting policies and determination of revenue recognition; (ii) tested the mathematical accuracy of management's calculations of revenue and the associated timing of revenue recognized in the financial statements; (iii) selected a sample of sales transaction from the period within a defined period before and after the Company's fiscal year ended and obtained the invoice, customer contract, bill of lading and proof of delivery, to evaluate whether revenue was recognized in the appropriate fiscal year; and (iv) selected a sample of credit memos from the period immediately subsequent to the Company's fiscal year end and obtained the related invoice and purchase order to evaluate whether they relate to revenue recognition in the fiscal year ended.
+These procedures also included, among others: (i) assessed the terms in the customer contract and evaluated the appropriateness of management's application of their accounting policies and determination of revenue recognized in the financial statements; (iii) selected a sample of sales transaction from the period within a defined period before and after the Company's fiscal year ended and obtained the invoice, customer contract, bill of lading and proof of delivery, to evaluate whether revenue was recognized in the appropriate fiscal year; and (iv) selected a sample of credit memos from the period immediately subsequent to the Company's fiscal year end and obtained the related invoice and purchase order to evaluate whether they relate to revenue recognition in the fiscal year ended.